ramsgoli/blog.ramsgoli.com/content/posts/there-is-no-right-answer.md

 The questions that bother me the most are the ones that I can never come up with an answer to.
 They leave behind a queasy aftertaste that I just can't get rid of.
-I love being proven wrong in an argument, because the defeat will add something new to my reportoire of reasoning.
+I love being proven wrong in an argument, because the defeat will add something new to my repertoire of reasoning.
 But when we reach a stalemate, it feels queasy, and unsatisfactory.
 We made it so far, right to the edge of the cliff overlooking the eager blue waters below, but we won't make the jump.\
 \